-Indiana Health Savings Accounts (HSAs) are offered from most of the state's best insurance companies.
-We help you shop and compare the best Marketplace plans from Anthem Blue Cross Blue Shield, UnitedHealthcare, Ambetter, CareSource, MDWise, and other respected carriers.
+Indiana Health Savings Accounts (HSAs) are offered from most of the state's best insurance companies privately or through an employer.
+We help you shop and compare the best Marketplace plans from Anthem Blue Cross Blue Shield, UnitedHealthcare, Ambetter, CareSource, Aetna, Humana, and other respected carriers.
 The rates you are quoted are always the lowest prices offered to consumers since on and off-Exchange premiums are closely regulated.
-Coverage is available in Indianapolis, Richmond and every other city in the state.
+Coverage is available in Indianapolis, Fort Wayne, Richmond, and every other city in the state.
+A high deductible plan F (HD) is available for Seniors that are Medicare-eligible.

 What Is An HSA?